rockie-yang/explore-kubernetes/README.md

-# explore-kubernetes
-scratch kubernetes step by by
+# scratch kubernetes step by step